vladcto/yandex-gpt-rest-api/README.md

 Receiving data from the API is now working.

-Asynchronous generation and receipt does not work.
+Asynchronous generation does not work.

 The signature of the methods may change.